pBread/Entity-Query/README.md

 ## Example

 Consider building a product catalog.
-We start with an array of product records, like so...
+An array of product records is fetched from an API and stored in state.

 ```json5
 [